 I have to admit, during the past few months I’ve worried about future of those companies offering genetic genealogy testing (there are at least 31; see the sidebar).
 I know it’s a funny thing to worry about, but I guess I’m just trying to figure out what the future holds for this type of testing.

 My biggest concern, of course, is that whole-genome sequencing will signal the end of many of these companies, at least the ones who do not offer whole-genome sequencing.
 (By the way, are you sick of hearing about genomic sequencing yet?
 Lately I feel like I should change the name of the blog to “The Genomic Genealogist” or something like that!).
 Some might ask, for instance, why one should bother ordering multiple tests once whole-genome sequencing is affordable.
-And … Click to read more!
+And it’s a great question, because we are getting sooo close to that goal!

 1. Will You Get Cancer?